 Another reading entirely sees Eurasia as farce.
-The title sequence plays out over blooper-style found footage of young people falling through supermarket ceilings, warehouse shelving units toppling like dominos, and a tank tipping off the side of a ramp, scuttled like an upside-down beetle.
-Certainly Metahaven bring a self-reflexive humour to bear on their own work.
+The title sequence plays out over blooper-style found footage of young people falling through supermarket ceilings, warehouse shelving units toppling like dominoes, and a tank tipping off the side of a ramp, scuttled like an upside-down beetle.
+Certainly Metahaven bring a self-reflexive humor to bear on their own work.
 Eurasia’s audio-visual climax is a stirring music video sequence comically sent up through being “played” on a computer keyboard taped to a shard of wood.
 A recurrent motif is a sculpted purple block which seems to represent the structural logic of society stored as a “version,” looking like a data ice crystal from a superhero’s fortress of solitude, but also suggesting the mystical profundity of 2001’s obelisks and the gravitas of an awards show totem.
-As intoned by Metahaven, “Eurasia” slides precariously into “erasure”.
+As intoned by Metahaven, “Eurasia” slides precariously into “erasure.”
 Each fantasy erases that which it supersedes, and we should be careful not to write ourselves out of the story.
 Like our all-too-earnest tragi-comic straw champion, perhaps the only remedy is to laugh.

 William Alderwick: What was the original idea or thought behind Eurasia?